kwotsin/jekyll/_posts/2017-01-28-create_tfrecords.md

 **Note:** To quickly verify whether your dataset is prepared correctly, you should see that the total size of your TFRecord files should have a similar (or slightly larger) size than the size of your entire dataset.

 ### Conclusion
 To sum it up, we've packaged all the required (and ugly) functions that we need to create TFRecord files into `dataset_utils.py` before actually starting to write one through a main script.
-This two files are what I usually use to prepare TFRecord files in a faster way, since I would only have to change certain arguments to create one quickly.
+This two files are what I usually use to prepare TFRecord files in a faster way, since I would only have to change certain arguments to prepare a dataset quickly.
 Certainly, for greater customization, you should look into the source code I provided in GitHub (see below).
-Unfortunately, I have not seen a fast way to create TFRecord files in a few lines or so, hence for now I'll just stick to using the general functions from `dataset_utils.py` to prepare a large-scale image dataset.
+Unfortunately, I have not seen a fast way to create TFRecord files in a few lines or so, hence for now I'll just stick to using these two files!

 I hope this guide has been useful to you! :smiley: